Color Profiles part 2: The pitfalls

 Of profiles and pitfalls

-The last sentence of my previous “Color by the Numbers” article mentioned pitfalls when working with color profiles.
+The last sentence of my previous “Color Profiles” article mentioned pitfalls when working with color profiles.
 One of my readers remarked that I had opened “an interesting can of worms”.
 Obviously, there are some risks involved when working with profiles.
 In this article, I will try to explain why.
 Contrary to most work in this series, it will be a rather inexact article, full of I don’t know’s.
 Yes, there is a lot that I don’t know, but moreover, there is a lot that I can’t know.
 That’s the nature of color profiles.

 Don’t dare to forget them